bighill/shooty-shoot/README.md

 ## potential future improvements

 * bundle all assets into one file
+* use more _functional programming_ techniques
+* make better of lodash for greater overall elegance
 * api to track high scores
 * user logins
 * user customizable shooter and enemy characters/images/pics